How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Milestones like signing a lease or receiving your first shipment of inventory - document everything (you’ll be glad you have it later).

-• Interactive posts that involve your audience, like polls or Q&A sessions.
+• Interactive posts that involve your audience, like polls or Q&A sessions (Instagram Stories are great for this).

 Showcase Your Personality